JanKotekFactoryPal/german_universities_list/src/universities_final.md

 # Berlin University of Applied Sciences (HTW Berlin) / School of Engineering

-> **Matching Score:** 8
+> **Matching Score - ChatGPT:** 8
 > **Matching Score - Copilot:** 8
-> **Matching Reason:** This faculty is closely related to Barbora's interest in engineering.
+> **Matching Reason: - ChatGPT:** This faculty is closely related to Barbora's interest in engineering.
 Engineering is a field she values, especially when it offers practical training.
 The faculty provides hands-on experience, which aligns well with her preferences.
 > **Matching Reason - Copilot:** The practical focus and strong industry connections make this faculty a good fit for Barbora's interest in engineering, though it may not align as closely with her primary passion for design.

 - **University Type:** Fachhochschule (University of Applied Sciences)